 Select Secondary Text

-Drag and drop the Title attribute after the Department field.
+Drag the Title attribute and drop it after the Department field.

 Drag and drop the EndDate attribute after the HireDate field.